bsc-loca/SafeSoftDR/README.md

 	TARGET=cross make

-### Compiling the demo
+### Compiling the example

 Compile the library using

-	make demo
+	make example

 In order to cross-compile the library (for example in an x86 computer)

-	TARGET=cross make demo
+	TARGET=cross make example

-## Running
+## Running the example
-To run the demo simply execute bin/demo on a RISC-V Linux machine with perf support.
+To run the example simply execute bin/example on a RISC-V Linux machine with perf support.
 To enable perf support, add the following line to your kernel configuration:

 	CONFIG_PERF_EVENTS=y

 ## Prequisites